-Some sections of road from Walvis Bay toward Sesriem were perfectly smooth, while others were hopelessly corrugated.
+Some sections of the road from Walvis Bay toward Sesriem were perfectly smooth, while others were hopelessly corrugated.
 Nevertheless, it offered stunning views over the desert and across canyons and mountains.
 Crossing Kuiseb canyon and pass was especially exciting.
-Not only because of the scenery, but especially because of extraordinary adventures of two German geologists and their dog, who found shelter from the madness of second world war in this area for almost three years.
+Not only because of the scenery but especially because of the extraordinary adventures of two German geologists and their dog, who found shelter from the madness of the second world war in this area for almost three years.
 Heno Martin’s book “The Sheltering Desert” is still one of my favorite books about Africa and I’ve read it again during this trip.

-We camped for two nights in Sossus Oasis Campsite in Sesriem.
+We camped for two nights at Sossus Oasis Campsite in Sesriem.
 The campsite is very nice, considering the desert conditions in the area.
 Certainly looks much better than NWR campsite, although we would prefer that one, as in the morning you can start your drive to Sossusvlei an hour earlier from there.
 But it was already fully booked six months in advance, when I wanted to make a reservation.

 After another magic night in the Sossus Oasis camp in the middle of the desert, it was time for our return to Windhoek.
-Because of the missing clamp we wanted to avoid bad corrugations on the road to Solitare, so we opted for the route via Bullsport, Rietoog and Rehiboth back to Windhoek.
-There was hardly any traffic on those seldom used gravel roads and they were all in excellent condition.
+Because of the missing clamp we wanted to avoid bad corrugations on the road to Solitare, so we opted for the route via Bullsport, Rietoog and Rehoboth back to Windhoek.
+There was hardly any traffic on those seldomly used gravel roads and they were all in excellent condition.

 After returning the car, we have spent Sunday afternoon walking around the almost deserted center of Windhoek.
-In the evening we had our farewell dinner at Joe’s Bierhouse and next morning we flew back home.
+In the evening we had our farewell dinner at Joe’s Beerhouse, and next morning we flew back home.